Admissions requirements

 When completing an application, applicants who are unsure whether their situation should be disclosed as “disciplinary action” or not, they should err on the side of disclosing this on the application and providing an explanation.

-It is the applicant's responsibility to ensure that his or her file is complete.
-You can do this by logging into the application form with the case sensitive username and password you have created.
+It is the applicants responsibility to ensure that their file is complete.
+This can be done by logging into the application form with the case sensitive username and password used to create the account.

 Pay the application fee of $125 CAD online by credit card.
-Your application will not be processed until this fee is received.
+Applications will not be processed until this fee is received.

 Students who have completed all of their university studies at the University of Saskatchewan do not need to submit transcripts.
 Transcripts must be submitted for any part of an applicant’s studies taken elsewhere.

 Final transcripts from each post-secondary institution you have attended or are currently attending (other than the University of Saskatchewan), must be sent directly from the issuing institution to the College of Law at law.admissions@usask.ca.
-If you are presently enrolled in classes, please arrange to have the institution you are currently attending submit your December marks.
-After all courses have been completed, please arrange to have your institution email a final transcript (containing April marks) by no later than June 1.
+If you are presently enrolled in classes, arrange to have the institution you are currently attending submit your December marks by February 1st of the year you will be starting first-year law.
+Applications are assessed on a rolling basis, and some offers of admission and decisions about scholarships will be made based on grades up to December 31.
+After all courses have been completed, arrange to have your institution email a final transcript (containing April marks) by no later than June 1.
+If you are applying with only the minimum 60 credits of undergraduate university study, in most cases your application will be considered only after your final transcripts, including a minimum of 60 credits, have been received.

 The deadline for submission of final transcripts is June 1 of the year you will be starting first-year law.